 Rad Ideas For Your Adventure Elopement

-Like most of other wedding photographers, we started out shooting local traditional (big) weddings, and then slowly shifted our focus from local wedding to destination wedding and big wedding to intimate wedding and adventurous elopement in far flung places.
+Like most of other elopement photographers, we started out shooting local traditional (big) weddings, and then slowly shifted our focus from local wedding to destination wedding and big wedding to intimate wedding and adventurous elopement in far flung places.

-Looking back at our journey, we have been to almost 40 countries and hopefully many other more to come in the upcoming years thanks to our profession and passion, shooting rad elopements as far as in Kenya, Morocco, Iceland, Vietnam, Singapore, India...
+Looking back at our journey, we have been to almost 40 countries and hopefully many other more to come in the upcoming years thanks to our profession and passion, shooting rad elopements as far as in Kenya, Morocco, Iceland, Vietnam, Singapore, India, Thailand...
 And of course a whole lots of weddings and elopements around Europe, our home base.

 It seems like a big chunk of millennials and younger generation between us are opted to elope at the moment!
 If you don't know what is elopement and why to elope instead of having a traditional wedding then check out our blogpost Eleven Reasons To Elope!